Michimx31/Michimx31/README.md

 - 👋 Hi, I’m @Michimx31 from Switzerland
 - 👀 I’m interested in Digitalization, IoT, Self-driving cars and all the interessting Tech Stuff
 - 🌱 I’m currently learning DataScience, Python with Flask and Flutter (Dart)
-- 💞️ I’m looking to collaborate on everything interesting ;)
-- 📫 How to reach me PM

 <!---
 Michimx31/Michimx31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.